wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -01 to -02:

+Kumari & Sullivan         Expires April 9, 2018                 [Page 9]

+Internet-Draft               Reserve ALT TLD                October 2017

    o  Merged a bunch of changes from Paul Hoffman.
 Thanks for sending a
       git pull.

-Kumari & Sullivan       Expires September 4, 2017               [Page 9]

-Internet-Draft               Reserve ALT TLD                  March 2017

    From -00 to 01: